Homing through Reinforcement Learning: Model

-In the simulation, we have used agent's constant speed \(v_0 = 0.1\), time step \(\Delta t = 0.05\), learning rate \(\alpha = 0.001\), and exploration probability \(\varepsilon = 0.3\).
-This choice of \(\alpha\) and \(\varepsilon\) achieves a suitable balance between exploration and convergence stability, consistent with previous RL studies \cite{kumar2025adaptive,pramanik2025run}.
-Extremely large \(\alpha\) can cause unstable or divergent Q-value updates, while excessively small values slow convergence and reduce adaptability.
-Similarly, a moderate \(\varepsilon\) ensures sufficient stochastic exploration without overwhelming the learned policy.
-The rotational diffusion strength \(D_r\) is varied from \(0.5\) to \(20\).
-The arena has radius \(R_0 = 35\), and the agent is initially positioned at distance $r_0 \sim 27$ from the center of the home.
-This choice avoids trivial cases such as immediate homing from the center or boundary-driven motion due to reflections and provides a meaningful initial condition.
+The confinement radius $R_{0}$ serves as the characteristic length scale of the system and represents the spatial extent over which the agent explores before reaching the home region.
 A characteristic time scale is defined as the time required for the agent to traverse the domain radius \(R_0\) with its speed \(v_0\), given by $T_0 = \frac{R_0}{v_0} \Delta t$.
 All temporal quantities in the analysis are rescaled by this characteristic time scale.
+Thus, the evolution time characterizes the duration required for the agent to learn and execute a successful homing strategy relative to the time needed to cross the system ballistically along a straight trajectory without reorientation.
 For better statistics, unless stated otherwise, all the results are averaged over 1500 independent realizations.
 Building upon the single-agent Q-learning homing model, we extend the framework to two-agents and multi-agents system by introducing interactions between agents.
-A full description of the form of interaction potential, initial conditions and size of agents, parameter choices, and implementation details is provided in the Supplementary Material.
+A full description of the form of interaction potential, initial conditions and size of agents, parameter choices, and implementation details is provided in the Appendix \ref{Dynamics:two_multi}.